-In February 2017, the Company granted three-year performance-based restricted stock ("PBRS") awards which are contingent upon the achievement of preestablished financial goals over the period from January 1, 2017 through December 31, 2019.
-The PBRS awards cliff vest on the three-year anniversary of their grant date at levels ranging from 0% to 150% of the target opportunity based on the actual achievement of financial goals for the three-year performance period.
-The target number of PBRS shares granted was 25,342 with a grant date fair value of \$59.20 per share.
-The 2017 expense related to this grant totaled \$579,000 and is based on the grant date fair value and the anticipated achievement of approximately 124% of the target financial goals.
+In February of 2017, the Company granted three-year PBRS awards which are contingent upon the Company's achievement of pre-established financial goals over the period from January 1, 2017 through December 31, 2019.
+The PBRS awards cliff vest on the three year anniversary of their grant date at levels ranging from 0% to 150% of the target opportunity based on the actual achievement of financial goals for the three-year performance period.
+The aggregate target number of PBRS shares granted was 30,388 with an average grant date fair value of \$49.33 per share.
+The 2018 expense related to these grants totaled \$690,000 and is based on the grant date fair value of the awards and the Company's achievement of 132% of the target financial goals.
 The estimated expense for 2018 and each future period through the vesting date is subject to prospective adjustment based upon changes in the expected achievement of the financial goals.